polszacki-tooploox/krecinabot/README.md

 `coupons [MATCH]` - list of your bets (with no arguments) or a list of coupons for a betable match, e.g. coupons POL-GER

 ## Notes
 The bot was written for fun, sorry for the quality of the code.
-It probably doesnt' look good as I'm not a javascript developer.
+It probably doesn't look good as I'm not a javascript developer.

 ## License